Overview of sole trader tax planning

 Expenditure deductible when paid

-Tax year endPension contributions (higher rate relief planning)
+Tax year endPension contributions (annual allowance planning and higher rate relief planning)

 Charitable donations